numenta/NAB/README.md

 respectively, but the latest version of NuPIC should still work (the results may not be identical).

-\+ To run without likelihood, set the variable self.useLikelihood in nab/detectors/numenta/numenta_detector.py to False.

 Installing NAB 1.0
 ------------------